 For the Sierra Madre de Chiapas, 588 species of daytime Lepidoptera butterflies have been identified, corresponding to 49% of those identified for Chiapas.

-The human population is estimated to 229,280 (1999) living in the buffer and transition area, and a floating population that migrates from Guatemala to work on the coffee plantations.
+The human population is estimated to be 229,000 living in the buffer and transition area, and a floating population that migrates from Guatemala to work on the coffee plantations.

-The main activities are agriculture, primarily based on coffee cultivation, maize, 'camedora' palm collection, trade, construction and cattle rising.
-Coffee plantations have become an important issue, influencing greatly the economical, social and political lives of local peoples.
+The main activities are agriculture, primarily based on coffee cultivation, maize, palm oil, construction, and cattle raising.
+Coffee plantations have become an important issue, greatly influencing the economical, social, and political lives of the local people.